simonmichael/hledger/DOWNLOAD.md

 Binaries funded in this way will then be available to all - a quick way to help the project and your fellow users!

-My latest available platform binaries are below.
+Our latest available platform binaries are below.
 On some platforms, such as Debian, your packaging system will have more up-to-date and convenient ones.
 Otherwise, you can of course build your own: see [Installing](../MANUAL.html#installing).